Jonte-P/neovim-files/README.md

 * The command for accessing the package manager is Lazy (preceded by a colon as all other (neo)vim commands are).
 * The default global leader is backslash.
 Backslash f opens/closes Neovim-Tree.
 * The default local leader is space.
 This is mostly used for LSP-related things, such as fixing errors upon detection on the LSP side, or sorting imports, among other things.
 * The default compiler plugin is compiler.nvim by Zeioth.
+Please visit their github for information about how to configure it to suit your needs.

 ## Screenshot
 ![screenshot](.screenshot.png)